Want to know how to reduce bounce rate on your site?

 There you have it!
 7 reliable ways to reduce bounce rates and increase conversions.

 Bonus Ways to Lower Bounce Rate with MonsterInsights

-If your website is on WordPress, the easiest way to keep tabs on your bounce rate is with MonsterInsights.
+If your website is on WordPress, the easiest way to keep tabs on your analytics is with MonsterInsights.

 MonsterInsights is the best Google Analytics plugin for WordPress.
 It lets you connect your site to Google Analytics.
-Then, you can see essential data on your WordPress dashboard.
+Then, you can see essential data in your WordPress dashboard, including your bounce rate.